melissawm/acquire-docs/docs/tutorials/multiscale.md

 runtime.stop()
 ```

 You can inspect the Zarr file directory to check that the data saved as expected.
-This zarr file should have 3 subdirectories, one for each resolution.
+This zarr file should have multiple subdirectories, one for each resolution in the multiscale data.
 Alternatively, you can inspect the data programmatically with:

 ```python
 # Utilize the zarr python library to read the data